KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 ## Close up

-* SPL METER:
-    * Turn off the SPL meter.
-    * Put it back onto the shelf above the console.
+* SPL METER: Put it back onto the shelf above the console.

 * Follow the "[Turning off the audio system](../labels/turningoff.pdf)" guide posted on the mixer door.